LeonardoIasi/Extended_Admixture_Pulse/Extended_Admixture_Pulse_inferrence/README.md

 ##### tm upper and lower boundries

-To limit the searchspace, especially for the extended pulse model fit you must give an upper and lower boundry for the \(t_m\) parameter.
-In our example we know from Archaeological records that no Neandertal remains were found to be younger than 35,000 years so we can set a very loose lower boundry at 100 generations ago (3000 years ago) and an upper boundry 5000 generations ago, which is a roughly double the estimated split time between Africans and Non-Africans.
-You need to adjust these boundrys to your model organism.
-At least give a lower boundry at 1 generation and a finite value for the upper since the time of gene flow can not be negative.
+To limit the searchspace, especially for the extended pulse model fit you must give an upper and lower boundary for the \(t_m\) parameter.
+In our example we know from Archaeological records that no Neandertal remains were found to be younger than 35,000 years so we can set a very loose lower boundary at 100 generations ago (3000 years ago) and an upper boundary 5000 generations ago, which is a roughly double the estimated split time between Africans and Non-Africans.
+You need to adjust these boundaries to your model organism.
+At least give a lower boundary at 1 generation and a finite value for the upper since the time of gene flow can not be negative.

 ``` r
 tm_lower <-  100